thisishuey/project-phoenix/trd/project-phoenix-trd.md

    - Continuous integration with automated deployments
    - Monitoring-driven development approach

-#### 9.3.3 Agentic Tool Implementation
+#### 9.3.2 Agentic Tool Implementation

-To maximize the productivity of the two-person team, the following agentic tools will be leveraged:
+To maximize the productivity of the team, the following agentic tools will be leveraged:

 1. **Code Generation**:
    - AI-driven pipeline code generation from entity specifications